ballerina-platform/ballerina-lang/docs/CLI-commands.md

 Executes a compiled Ballerina program.

 **Ballerina build**
-Compiles a single module without including transitive dependencies into a .balo file (if its a project) and a .balx file.
+Compiles a single module without including transitive dependencies into a .balo file (if it's a project) and a .balx file.

 **Ballerina list <module-name>**
 Lists dependencies of a single module.